arnavt78/Popup-Prompt/README.md

 | `showMessageBox(title, message[, type][, picture][, defaultOption])` | Method   | Show a customizable message popup window.            |
 | `showPrompt(title, message[, defaultValue])`                         | Method   | Show a customizable prompt popup window.             |
 | `Prompt()`                                                           | Class    | Make a fully customizable popup window.              |

+## Versions (Legacy and Coming)

+To see the full history of changes, see the `CHANGELOG.md` file.

+### Legacy Version

+Version **1.1.0** included...

+-   Added `componentImage` method to the `Popup` class.
+This can be used to add any type of image.
+-   Added relative path support to icons and images for the `Popup` class.
+-   Added support for non-resizable `Popup` windows.
+-   Added discriptive errors.
+-   Added real-life example in `README`.

+### Coming Version

+_Note: The items below may change at any time._

+Version **1.1.5** is set to include...

+-   Added `componentListBox` method to the `Popup` class.
+This is used to allow the user to select an available option.
+-   Added new `showCredentials` function.
+This asks the user for their username and password of any account (which you can specifiy). _Note: The username and password will be returned, so you will have to validate it._
+-   Fixed a few minor bugs and code format.

 ## Usage